rebelsky/csc207c/_handouts/style.md

 ---
-title: Some short notes on Java style
+title: A drop of Java style
 section: handouts
 ---
 # {{ page.title }}